 For those who just want to keep is casual, there are plenty of other dining options and food vendors.
 I will be honest; the food at the event from the vendors is less than stellar and costs too much.
 I’m more of a sit down and relax kind of diner and don’t like eating from the vendors.
 I recommend eating at the restaurants on the ship or eating outside the actual event.

-Although it is the Queen Mary Scots Festival with kids, that doesn’t mean there isn’t plenty of beer and whisky.
-The thirst is real.
+Although it is the Queen Mary Scots Festival with kids, that doesn’t mean there isn’t plenty of beer and whisky for the pleasure of us parents!
+The thirst is real, friends.
 During the event, the Queen Mary offers whisky tastings and craft beer tasting, but those are purchased as upgrades to your event pass.

 Buy tasting tickets well in advance as they sell out every year!!

-If handsome men in kilts isn’t enough entertainment, don’t fret there is plenty to do at The Queen Mary Scots Festival with kids!
+If handsome men in kilts isn’t enough entertainment, don’t fret there is plenty to do at The Queen Mary Scottish Festival with kids!

 The Highland Games run from 9:00am until 6:00pm.
 Here clans test their strength and skills while visitors (like me) get to gulp beer and watch!
 It really is fascinating to watch as people participate in these historical athletics.